 Linda is the driving force behind the Broomfield Youth Symphony and Intermezzo and a valued board member of BCAH for her experience in event management and marketing.

-When Kathy isn't working at the library or selflessly volunteering for BCAH, she is spending time with her beloved grandchildren.
-She is committed to bringing new, exciting and diverse programs to Broomfield for children of all ages.
+When Kathy isn't volunteering for BCAH, she is spending time with her beloved grandchildren.
+She retired from being a Broomfield Children's LIbrarian -- a position she held for decades.
+Throughout her career and in her volunteering role with BCAH, she is committed to bringing new, exciting and diverse programs to Broomfield for children of all ages.

 Dr. Christina Lynn-Craig